tahamurtaza21/PythonProjects/Tkinter/PasswordGenerator/ReadMe.md

-This is my password generator app made on Tkinter.
+This is my password generator app made on Tkinter and Python!